UnbloktTechnology/ComPilotSigGatingContracts/tezos-sig-gating-contracts/README.md

 For a given calldata, the user receives from Nexera
 - payload hash (keccak(key, nonce, expiration, calldata))
-- nonce
+- nonce (custom nonce of the contract)
-- expiration date
+- expiration (block level)
-- public key
+- public key of Nexera signer role
-- signature
+- signature of the payload hash

 ![](./pictures/nexera%20forge%20sig%20workflow.png)